uzh-dqbm-cmi/SAUNA/README.md

 # Repository Overview

-This repository contains scripts and tools for analyzing nucleosome positions in cfDNA sequencing data, simulating nucleosome configurations, and calculating performance metrics for peak callers.
+This repository contains scripts and tools for analyzing nucleosome positions in cfDNA sequencing data, simulating nucleosome configurations, and performing downstream analyses.

 ## System Dependencies